Content code

 • incandescent light bulbs

-• certain heating elements such as in a toaster or on a cooker;
+• certain heating elements such as that of a toaster or on a stove

 • molten lava